veryjos/GTAV_OpenVR/README.md

-GTA: V VR mod with OpenVR support boop bap
+GTA: V with OpenVR support.

+Peer into the depths at your own risk.
+Not something I'd want to look back at again.

+Reverse engineering = sloppy code